statamic/docs/content/collections/docs/principles.md

 However, these solutions add complexity and need only be used when necessary, most often for scaling for large amounts of data (tens of thousands of records) or high volume traffic.

-Statamic operates in flat file "mode" by default, which reduces complexity compared to other architectures, and opens up a many possibilities like:
+Statamic operates in flat file "mode" by default, which reduces complexity compared to other architectures, and opens up many possibilities like:

 - End-to-end **version control**.
 - The ability to write and manage content, configs, and templates all **right in your code editor**.